pavelnovel/youtube_transcribe/README.md

 ```

 **How to fix:**
-- Make sure your code uses the new `client.chat.completions.create` format (see above)
+- Make sure your code uses the new `client.chat.completions.create`
-- If you are using an older codebase, update your code and dependencies
-- See the [OpenAI migration guide](https://github.com/openai/openai-python/discussions/742) for more details

 **Do NOT use:**
 ```python